Himeka

-Catherine St. Onge (born July 20, 1981), better known by her stage name Himeka (ヒメカ) (stylized as HIMEKA), is a French Canadian descent anime song singer no longer active in Japan.
+Catherine St. Onge (born July 20, 1981), better known by her stage name Himeka (ヒメカ) (stylized as HIMEKA), is a Canadian anime song singer no longer active in Japan.
 While fluent in English and her native French, she is moderately proficient in Japanese.
 Her stage name, Himeka, comes from a character she created in a story she wrote when she was 13 years old.

 Career

 Born in Quebec, St-Onge was very interested in theater and music.
 At the age of 12, St-Onge taught herself English by singing Disney songs.
 Soon after at 13, she began writing her own stories in which Himeka was the main character.
 Her interest in Japanese culture started at the age of 15 when she saw an episode of the anime series Sailor Moon.
 In 2008, St-Onge moved to Japan to pursue her singing career.

 She was the winner of the Second Annual Animax Anison Grand Prix, which gathers aspiring singers from all over Japan for the chance to make a professional debut and sing a theme song in an anime television show.
 Her debut single "Asu e no Kizuna", released on May 27, 2009, was the opening theme to the anime adaptation of the PlayStation 3 video game Valkyria Chronicles.
 The single debuted at number 28 on the Oricon single charts.

 Her second single was titled "Hatenaki Michi", and was released on November 25, 2009.
 It was the featured ending song for a new anime named Tegamibachi.
 The singled peaked at number 33 on the weekly Oricon chart.